Croatian Republic of Herzeg-Bosnia

 The Croatian Republic of Herzeg-Bosnia (Hrvatska Republika Herceg-Bosna) was an unrecognized geopolitical entity and quasi-state in Bosnia and Herzegovina.
 It was proclaimed on 18 November 1991 under the name Croatian Community of Herzeg-Bosnia (Hrvatska Zajednica Herceg-Bosna) as a "political, cultural, economic and territorial whole" in the territory of Bosnia and Herzegovina, and abolished on 14 August 1996.

 The Croatian Community of Bosnian Posavina, proclaimed in northern Bosnia on 12 November 1991, was joined with Herzeg-Bosnia in October 1992.
 In its proclaimed borders, Herzeg-Bosnia encompassed about 30% of the country, but did not have effective control over the entire territory as parts of it were lost to the Army of Republika Srpska (VRS) at the beginning of the Bosnian War.
 The armed forces of Herzeg-Bosnia, the Croatian Defence Council (HVO), were formed on 8 April 1992 and initially fought in an alliance with the Army of the Republic of Bosnia and Herzegovina.
-Their relations deteriorated throughout late 1992, which led to the Croat–Muslim War.
+Their relations deteriorated throughout late 1992, which led to the Croat–Bosniak War.

 The Constitutional Court of the Republic of Bosnia and Herzegovina declared Herzeg-Bosnia unconstitutional on 14 September 1992.
 Herzeg-Bosnia formally recognized the Government of the Republic of Bosnia and Herzegovina and functioned as a state within a state, while some in its leadership advocated the secession of the entity and its unification with Croatia.

 On 28 August 1993, Herzeg-Bosnia was declared a republic following the proposal of the Owen-Stoltenberg Plan, envisioning Bosnia and Herzegovina as a union of three republics.
 Its capital city was Mostar, which was then a war zone, and the effective control center was in Grude.
 In March 1994, the Washington Agreement was signed that ended the conflict between Croats and Bosniaks.
-Under the agreement, Herzeg-Bosnia was to be joined into the Federation of Bosnia and Herzegovina, but it continued to exist until it was formally abolished in 1996.
+Under the agreement, Herzeg-Bosnia was to be joined with Bosniaks into the Federation of Bosnia and Herzegovina, but it continued to exist until it was formally abolished in 1996.

+The Hague Tribunal ruled that Herceg-Bosna served as a means for pursuing a joint criminal enterprise whose aim was to create a Croatian entity in Bosnia and Herzegovina, one with an overwhelming Croat majority, and to ultimately annex that entity to the Republic of Croatia.
+This involved the leadership and authorities of Herceg-Bosna, the Croatian Defence Council, the HDZ and HDZ BiH, as well as members of various Croatian armed forces and intelligence services.
+Members of the wartime leadership of Herceg-Bosna were indicted or convicted before the ICTY for the gravest crimes under international law, including ethnic cleansing, crimes against humanity, and war crimes committed against Bosnian Muslims and Serbs.